UK pension and tax tool

 £100k - £125,140

 40% tax + 2% NI + Personal Allowance taper = ~62% effective. £1 sacrificed costs ~38p.
-The highest-return tax move in the UK system.
+This can be one of the more tax-efficient salary sacrifice scenarios under current rules.

 Additional-rate band